 High School District 211 provides colleges with a student's grades computed two ways - weighted and non-weighted.
-This procedure allows colleges to select each student's grade-point according to their standard practice for use in determining college admissions.
+This art music or w procedure allows colleges to select each student's grade-point according to their standard practice for use in determining college admissions.
 Weighted grades are used for college admissions purposes and selection of academic scholars only.